Find and fix code smells in C++ with regexes

 Last but not least, tools that need to parse C++ (or C) and also take macros into account are generally much slower unless all parsing information has been created before.

-In more than one project I had search and replace doing a remarkable job on the whole codebase in less than a couple of seconds, and clang-tidy taking nearly an hour for replacing NULL
+In more than one project I had "search and replace" doing a remarkable job on the whole codebase in less than a couple of seconds, and clang-tidy taking nearly an hour, for example, to replace NULL

 with nullptr